This post describes installing the PuTTY SSH Client in Ubuntu Linux.

 sudo apt update sudo apt install putty

-After installing, go to the Activity overview and search for PuTTY SSH Client, then select to launch.
+After installing, go to the Activity overview and search for PuTTY SSH Client, then select Launch.

-When you open, you’ll get the same interface you’ll have on Windows systems.
-Just like how you’d use it on Windows systems, this app functions the same way on Linux operating systems.
+When you open it, you’ll get the same interface you’ll have on Windows systems.
+Like how you’d use it on Windows systems, this app functions the same way on Linux operating systems.

-To connect to a SSH server, type the IP address of the server and port number, then click Open.
+To connect to an SSH server, type the server’s IP address and port number, then click Open.

-Not just SSH, PuTTY can be used to establish Telnet, Serial and Rlogin connections.
-SSH is mostly used because of its security and how it handles data being transferred between two network systems.
+Not just SSH, PuTTY can be used to establish Telnet, Serial, and Rlogin connections.
+SSH is used primarily because of its security and how it handles data being transferred between two network systems.

 That should do it!

-This post showed you how to install and use PuTTY SSH Client in Ubuntu Linux.
-If you find any error above or have something to share, please use the comment form below.
+This post showed you how to install and use the PuTTY SSH Client in Ubuntu Linux.
+Please use the comment form below if you find any errors above or have something to share.